Sandy Creek High School: Baseball

 Eric Thomas was selected by the Milwaukee Brewers in the 28 round of the 2002 MLB Draft.
 Brent Brewer was selected by the Milwaukee Brewers with the 60th pick of the 2006 MLB Draft.
 Blake Brewer was also selected in the 2008 MLB Draft by the Florida Marlins.
 D-I baseball players include Eric Thomas (2002) (Southern University), Jay Fields (Georgia State University), Rusty Bennett (2001-Georgia State University), Dusty Bennett (2004-Georgia State University).
-More recently, some more D-I commits include: Cole Jackson (2016-Georgia State University), Thomas Farr (2017-University of South Carolina), Markell Graham (2018-East Tennessee State University), Connor Housley (2019-University of Tennessee) and John Marant (2020-Georgia Institute of Technology).
+More recently, some more D-I commits include: Cole Jackson (2016-Georgia State University), Thomas Farr (2017-University of South Carolina), Markell Graham (2018-East Tennessee State University), and John Marant (2020-Georgia Institute of Technology).

 Soccer

 In the spring of 2007, for the first time in school history, the Sandy Creek boys' soccer team made the state playoffs.
 The team achieved a #4 seed in Region 6-AAA.
 The boys' team has made the state playoffs each of the last three years.
 In 2008 the team reached the second round of the playoffs for the first time in school history.
+They also reached the second round for the second time in school history in 2023.